FrendsPlatform/FrendsTemplates/Templates/Files/SFTP/JsonToCsv/long-description.md

-Template enables to convert Json file into Csv file.
-It reads Json file from source SFTP server and write a new CSV file in a target SFTP server.
+This Process downloads JSON file from an SFTP server, converts it to CSV format and then writes the result back to the SFTP server.

 ![Template](assets/JSON_to_CSV.svg)